 Wear and Tear

-With residential metal swing sets, over time you can expect storms and exposure to lead to chips in the paint.
-Eventually, these chips result in rust, and without quick repairs, rust can dramatically shorten the lifespan of your playset.
+With residential metal swing sets, you can expect storms and exposure to chip the paint over time.
+Eventually, these chips result in rust, and without quick repairs, can dramatically shorten the lifespan of your playset.
 Even more concerning?
-Because weather-resistant powder coatings are usually only applied to the exterior surfaces of the swing set, much of this rust occurs on the inside of the swingset, where you can’t see it.
+Because weather-resistant powder coatings are usually only applied to the exterior surfaces of the swing set, much of this rust occurs on the inside of the swing set, where you can’t see it.

 Versatility & Play Features

 Many metal playsets sold for residential use are often simple A-frame swing sets, perhaps with a slide on the side.
 While you can find metal playsets with features like climbing structures, play decks, playhouse attachments, and tunnels, it’s much easier to find these features in a wooden playset.

 Wooden swing sets offer a natural look that blends in well with almost any backyard.
 Since metal swing sets are painted and often brightly colored, they tend to stand out more.
 What you prefer is up to your personal aesthetic!
 Wooden swing sets do offer more chances for customization since they can be easily painted, stained, and decorated to match your style.
 (Want to see some examples?
 Check out our Instagram for some of our favorite custom paint jobs on wooden playsets!)

 Due to their simple construction and materials, metal playsets often come in at a lower price point than wood playsets.
 However, if you’re shopping for top-of-the-line metal playsets that are the same quality as commercial playground equipment, you’ll find that they’re much more expensive than most wooden playsets.

 Need more info before you commit to a metal or wood playset?
 Learn the ins and outs of vinyl swing sets too in our Wood vs. Vinyl Playset comparison and get all of our best tips in our How to Choose a Backyard Playset guide!